Michele Rushworth: U.S. Secretary of Commerce portrait

-The official portrait of Commerce Secretary Gary Locke was unveiled in Washington D.C. on September 13, 2012.
+The official portrait of Commerce Secretary Gary Locke was unveiled in Washington, D.C., on September 13, 2012.
 Also in attendance at the event were Secretary of Transportation Ray LaHood, former Commerce Secretary John Bryson, current acting Secretary of Commerce Rebecca Blank and former Speaker of the House of Representatives Tom Foley.

 Wyoming governors’ portrait project

-One of Rushworth’s largest portrait projects consisted of painting five gubernatorial portraits in a project sponsored by the Wyoming State Legislature to fill in the gaps in their collection of paintings of the former Governors of Wyoming.
+One of Rushworth's largest portrait projects consisted of painting five gubernatorial portraits in a project sponsored by the Wyoming State Legislature to fill in the gaps in their collection of paintings of the former Governors of Wyoming.

 In 2008 Rushworth painted portraits of Governors Clifford P. Hansen, James E. Geringer and Michael J. Sullivan.

 A year later Rushworth was commissioned to paint the official portraits of Wyoming Governors Bryant Butler Brooks and Lester C. Hunt.
 The five Wyoming gubernatorial portraits that Rushworth painted were unveiled in ceremonies presided over by then-current Wyoming Governor Dave Freudenthal held in the state capitol building in Cheyenne in 2008 and 2010 and were attended by the former governors themselves, their family members and descendants.
-The portraits were then exhibited at the Historical Governor’s Mansion in Cheyenne, Wyoming.
+The portraits were then exhibited at the Historical Governor's Mansion in Cheyenne, Wyoming.

 United States Coast Guard

-Rushworth’s portrait of United States Coast Guard Admiral Thad Allen was unveiled in the Officer’s Club at Fort McNair in Washington, D.C. and was displayed at his Change of Command Ceremony on May 25, 2010.
+Rushworth's portrait of United States Coast Guard Admiral Thad Allen was unveiled in the Officer's Club at Fort McNair in Washington, D.C., and was displayed at his Change of Command Ceremony on May 25, 2010.
 The event was attended by 2,000 people including United States Secretary of Defense Robert Gates and United States Secretary of Homeland Security Janet Napolitano.
-Rushworth has also been commissioned to create the official portrait of current Coast Guard Commandant Admiral Robert J. Papp, Jr.
+Rushworth has also been commissioned to create the official portrait of current Coast Guard Commandant Admiral Robert J. Papp Jr.

 Seattle Symphony Orchestra

-In 2011 the Seattle Symphony commissioned Rushworth to paint a full-length portrait of retiring Music Director and Conductor Gerard Schwarz, to commemorate his 26 years with the orchestra.
+In 2011 the Seattle Symphony commissioned Rushworth to paint a full-length portrait of retiring music director and Conductor Gerard Schwarz, to commemorate his 26 years with the orchestra.
 The portrait was unveiled at Benaroya Hall to honor Schwarz’ illustrious career.

 United States District Court

 Rushworth painted the official portraits of United States District Judges Alan Bond Johnson, William F. Downes, and Sam Sparks.
-Her portrait of Judge Sparks was unveiled on December 2, 2011 in an event held in the Ceremonial Courtroom of the Federal Courthouse in Austin, TX.
+Her portrait of Judge Sparks was unveiled on December 2, 2011, in an event held in the Ceremonial Courtroom of the Federal Courthouse in Austin, Texas.
 The ceremony was presided over by Chief Justice the Honorable Samuel Frederick Biery Jr. Several hundred people attended the proceedings, including twelve federal judges and a ceremonial color guard.
 The event included a pre-recorded videotaped speech by retired Supreme Court Justice Sandra Day O’Connor.